bheisler/criterion.rs/book/src/user_guide/comparing_functions.md

 # Comparing Functions

-Criterion-rs can automatically benchmark multiple implementations of a function and produce summary graphs to show the differences in performance between them.
+Criterion.rs can automatically benchmark multiple implementations of a function and produce summary graphs to show the differences in performance between them.
 First, lets create a comparison benchmark.

 ```rust
 extern crate criterion;